How to Overcome Today's Top Support Challenges

 The modern multi-cultural business environment can be diverse and often includes highly skilled resources whose first language may not be English, which can lead to a breakdown or reluctance in communication from both ends.
 In addition, generational cultural differences can lead to communication gaps.
 Baby boomers and Generation X are more inclined to pick up the phone or interact using detailed email, while millennials prefer less direct engagement such as texting, instant messaging, or interfacing via an application.

 Fostering a culture of standards and expectations across all forms of communication, along with providing any necessary training for understanding when it is appropriate to utilize the various formats, can solve these communication gaps.
-Regular interdepartmental meetings where lead representatives of the various business units get together to discuss problems and issues with support, provide feedback and suggestions, and (as needed) review outstanding support requests or initiatives can strengthen the system of support and contribute to higher "customer satisfaction."
+Regular interdepartmental meetings where lead representatives of the various business units get together to discuss problems and issues with support, provide feedback and suggestions, and (as needed) review outstanding support requests or initiatives can strengthen the system of support and contribute to higher "customer satisfaction." - Knowledge

+Meeting the full range of user needs by the IT Support Team requires that they possess an appropriate level of knowledge - both specific domain knowledge of and expertise in the applications they support, along with how to provide support - and this requires training.
+Shift Learning artfully compiled "10 Statistics on Corporate Training and What They Mean for Your Company's Future" that outlines the impact on organizational growth that may surprise you.
 Meeting knowledge requirements can also mean making an investment to ensure that standards have been developed, are routinely measured and enforced, and include current and detailed documentation of the applications being supported.
 Your company invests a lot in their products or services to ensure they're the best and most wanted on the market - shouldn't the same be done for your employees?
 Promote and foster development within your workforce just as you would a new product line.
 Encourage employees to seek training and education for both their personal and professional development.
-Often, the cost of employee development is much cheaper than the cost of turnover.
+Often, the cost of employee development is much cheaper than the cost of turnover. - Turnover

 Turnover and investing in the knowledge of your support staff go hand in hand.
 Having a firm understanding of turnover rates - especially if they are high - may require using better metrics.
 Dr. John Sullivan, a Monster Contributing Writer, presents a fresh look turnover rates in "The Ideal Turnover Rate."

 Turnover in IT Support Team can contribute to lower levels of overall support performance, a lack of knowledge transfer, deviation from or not adhering to support standards, gaps in documentation or continuity of support, and ultimately end-client dissatisfaction.
 A recent LinkedIn analysis shows that technology positions have some of the highest turnover rates.
 If your company's turnover rate is high, take the time to understand why and to find a strategic solution.
-While improved training may increase performance and employee satisfaction, if you realize that training is not the issue, look at new recruiting and interview methods to improve the quality of the people you recruit, or even at the people making the hiring decisions.
+While improved training may increase performance and employee satisfaction, if you realize that training is not the issue, look at new recruiting and interview methods to improve the quality of the people you recruit, or even at the people making the hiring decisions. - Bandwidth

 With the IT Support Team responsible for supporting a myriad of application lifecycles spanning the entire company, bandwidth is frequently one the largest and most visible issues.
 Bandwidth issues (or the lack of capacity) create a backlog of customer support requests that go unresolved due to team member performance, ticket volume, and/or dependencies and complexities that require additional time.
 Backlogs from a constant stream of support requests or help desk tickets, which often need to be juggled alongside larger project initiatives such as installations, upgrades, patches, or integrating or replacing legacy systems, can quickly impact the effectiveness of support personnel and compound bandwidth issues.
 Tackling that backlog with over-tasked, less-knowledgeable resources can require longer time to troubleshoot and complete support requests and contribute further backlog growth.
-Prioritizing support items can seem an easy answer but can mean that lower-priority items may never get completed and end-user satisfaction with the support organization and even the application head downhill at a rapid pace.
+Prioritizing support items can seem an easy answer but can mean that lower-priority items may never get completed and end-user satisfaction with the support organization and even the application head downhill at a rapid pace. - Planning

 Moving from a reactive to proactive planning approach within your IT Support Team may not come naturally when most support is thought of as being reactive, with the response and action necessary resulting after a support need is requested or identified.
 While there is some degree of accuracy to the need coming first and the action following, there are a number of important support areas which can (and should) be planned for in advance.
 Proactive support includes assigning and using priorities, having clearly defined and routinely measured response times and completion for service level agreements (SLA's), measuring end-user satisfaction and the UX, and developing long-term support roadmaps for every application for which the support organization is responsible.
 Planning an application roadmap should always involve the people responsible for performing and supporting the lifecycle as well as the users who the application serves.
 An inclusive, proactive planning process will increase user satisfaction and can be instrumental to long-term success.